SystemsGenetics/GSForge/docs/source/index.rst

 ``GSForge`` provides the following utilities to aid in collating and analyzing feature selection results from expression count matrices:

-1. Data structures
+1. Data structures that index expression and annotation in a single file.
-2. Membership set selection operators
+2. A common interface for membership set selection operators.
-3. Plotting functions
+3. Plotting functions for comparing expression as well as set intersections.

 It aims to provide tools that are species-agnostic, that allow a practicing researcher to more easily collate and compare selection results across a variety of methods (from both R and Python).